 A properly working wood-burning fireplace is a great luxury to have during the cold winter months, and a great selling point if you’re in the market to buy or sell.
 But with a wood burning fireplace comes much responsibility.
 In order to keep your fireplace functioning as a safe wood-burning amenity, proper cleaning and maintenance need to be prioritized.
-For information on keeping your chimney up to code, and tips for maintaining the safest and cleanest possible fireplace, reference the National Fire Protection Association.
+For information on keeping your chimney up to code, and tips for maintaining the safest and cleanest possible fireplace, reference the National Fire Protection AssociationLink opens in a new tab.
 But to keep your fireplace looking good as new, regularly cleaning the glass doors is essential.

 There are a few basic ways to clean the charcoal and soot off your fireplace glass.
 But before you begin, remove the glass doors from your fireplace and lay flat on a rag or drop cloth to keep your area clean—cleaning soot and ash can get quite messy!
 Cleaning your fireplace glass outside or in the garage is also a good option.

 One clever, all-natural way to clean your fireplace glass is to use a newspaper or paper towel and ash: Take a damp paper towel or newspaper and dip in leftover ashes.
 Wipe the glass in a circular motion to loosen caked-on soot.
 Repeat several times or until the soot is lifted.
 Finish off with a regular glass cleaner and paper towel to leave a streak free glass as good as new!